JEFTEDARIEL123/InfoBot/README.md

-After installing nodejs and dependencies, run this commands in the folder that you downloaded:
+After installing nodejs and dependencies and making a .env file, run this commands in the folder that you downloaded:

-$ node deploy-commands.js
+$ node deploy-commands.js   (It will register new commands to the server)

-$ node index.js
+$ node index.js   (It start the bot)